 Stock control is a major issue for restaurants because waste is money down the drain, he said.
 “You may as well burn your cash as waste food.
 In this sector, every cent counts so it’s very important to keep tight stock controls in place, and that also means knowing the margin on each menu item.”

-Talech provides owners with real time information across a range of metrics.
-As such it enables the kind of dynamic approach that can help keep costs low.
+talechTM provides owners with real-time information across a range of metrics.
+As such, it enables the kind of dynamic approach that can help keep costs low.
 “The price of raw materials might fluctuate, but your menu price might stay the same, costing you money.
 Chefs need to be accountants as much as they need to be able to cook these days,” he says.

 “Hospitality is a sector in which Elavon excels.
 The volume of transactions we handle as a result enables us to offer the sector some great insights into trends in the sector,” said Eric Horgan, country manager Ireland at Elavon.

-One of the trends Elavon has identified is that, in 2016, 21 per cent of all card payment spend in restaurants was made by foreign card holders.
-“It’s the fastest growing sector we are seeing, which tallies with overall growth in tourism numbers here, up 12 per cent last year,” said Horgan.
+One of the trends Elavon has identified is that in 2016, some 21 per cent of all card payment spend in restaurants was made by foreign card holders.
+“It’s the fastest-growing sector we are seeing, which tallies with overall growth in tourism numbers here, up 12 per cent last year,” said Horgan.

 In November, Android Pay launched in Ireland, and already Elavon estimates it has around 30,000 Irish users tapping to pay with their Android devices.
-Elavon is a launch partner of Apple Pay in the US and UK, and as soon as that launches in Ireland, the company will be able to provide that service here too, “so we are expecting further growth as cash is displaced,” said Horgan.
+Elavon is a launch partner of Apple Pay in the US and UK, and as soon as that launches in Ireland, the company will be able to provide that service here too, "so we're expecting further growth as cash is displaced", said Horgan.

-“Talech, as a point of sale device, turns an iPad into a payment terminal, but then adds so much more, providing information about each sale, giving business owners rich data about who is spending, on what and at what times.
+“talechTM, as a point-of-sale device, turns an iPad into a payment terminal, but then adds so much more, providing information about each sale, giving business owners rich data about who is spending, on what and at what times.
 It enables restaurants to see what is selling and what to take off the menu, rather than being just a payments terminal, it adds a lot of value.”